Table Of Content

 We should start with the profile data scraping, and the data can be located in JavaScript script tags.
 To view this tag, follow the below steps:

-• For this task, you need to choose any profile on the TikTok application and open it.
+• Choose a TikTok Profile: Select any profile on the TikTok application and open it.

-• Right-click on the web page you are about to analyze and select ‘inspect’ or press the F12 key.
+• Open Developer Tools: Right-click on the web page you are about to analyze and select ‘Inspect’ or press the F12 key.

-• Search for the script tag with the keyword that contains the __UNIVERSAL_DATA ID at the beginning.
+• Find the Script Tag: Search for the script tag with the keyword that contains the __UNIVERSAL_DATA ID at the beginning.

-• Such a format includes all the general info concerning the web app, a browser, and localization.
-However, the profile data can be retrieved under the web app.
-User-detail key:
+• Understand the Data Format: Such a format includes all the general info concerning the web app, a browser, and localization.

 The information above is frequently referred to as "hidden web data."
 The same data is displayed on the website but not rendered as HTML.